 Garden level apartments occur half a story below the street.
 These units could be a good way to provide additional affordable housing options to the Downtown community.
-Additionally, garden level apartments work well on terrain where steep hills occur, like the geography that leads to Texas State campus.
+Additionally, garden level apartments work well on terrain where steep hills occur, like the geography that leads to the Texas State University campus.

-- Defined entryways along the primary street and below ground by 1/2 story - Minimum daylighting and transparency/windows - Address demarcation - Lighting
+- Defined entryways along the primary street and below ground by 1/2 story - Minimum daylighting and transparency/windows - Address demarcation Clear and well-defined addresses for units at residential entrances - Lighting